2018 Medicare Supplement Plans – Medigap Plans

 - Cigna Medicare Supplement Plans

 - AARP Medicare Supplement Plans

 - Humana Medicare plans

-The network that evolved out of the oldest Medicare insurance company in the country also offers popular Blue Cross Blue Shield Medigap Plans.
+The network that evolved out of the oldest Medicare supplement insurance company in the country also offers popular Blue Cross Blue Shield Medigap Plans.
 Cigna, Bankers Life, Mutual of Omaha, and Gerber Life are also common providers for Medigap plans in some parts of the country.

 Nationwide, these are the two most popular plans according to a Kaiser Family Foundation report: